jtan1990/r-actions-test/README.md

-# r-actions-test
-Testing repository for integrating R and github actions
+# Testing repository for R automation